 Tip #6: Minimize Distractions

-If you’re home, people forget you’re working.
+If you’re home, family and friends can easily forget you’re working.
 You need to clearly communicate that you can’t be disturbed.

 Put a sign on the front door of your house or apartment that says, “Do not disturb or ring the bell.
 On business calls.”
 You will thank me later.
 This maintains order if packages are being delivered or people randomly show up at your door wanting to sell something.
 People who do not work from home much often don’t realize that people are out soliciting in neighborhoods during the day.
 If you have a pet like I do (my dog, Lily) they will go CRAZY with door bells ringing.
 A sign stops that cold. –Barbara Giamanco